eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-plugin-lifecycle.md

 | --- | ---
 | `/che/assembly/pom.xml`   | **Both server-side and client-side extensions.** Due to a temporary limitation in version management, your dependency must also be added to the root Che build artifact.
 | `/che/assembly/assembly-ide-war/pom.xml`   | **Client-side (IDE) extensions.** Build file for main Che assembly.client side components, extension dependency should be added to this `pom.xml`.
-| `/che/assembly/assembly-ide-war/src/main/resources/org/eclipse/che/ide/IDE.gwt.xml`   | **Client-side (IDE) extensions.** Client-side extensions are authored in GWT.
-Add your extension GWT module as an inheritance to this IDE GWT module.
 | `/che/assembly/assembly-wsagent-war/pom.xml`   | **Server-side workspace extensions.** Build file that generates the Che web application agent that is deployed inside of a running workspace.
 You can add your extension to be included with this agent by adding it as a dependency in this file.
 Update this if your extension brings a new server-side service or component, or extends an existing API deployed with a workspace agent.
 | `/che/assembly/assembly-wsmaster-war/pom.xml`   | **Server-side Che server extensions.** Add your extension as a dependency here if you want your server-side APIs to be accessible as part of the Che server.
 We call the workspace master (Che server) the location where master functions are provide like add / remove workspace.
 But if you just want server-side functionality that is available to the IDE, it must go into the workspace, which we call a workspace agent.
 | `che/assembly/assembly-wsagent-server/pom.xml`   | **Optional**  This assembly constructs all of the pieces to create a Che agent server that will be packaged and deployed into any running workspace that has the dev-agent deployed into it.
 This Che agent server runs a Tomcat server that deploys any of your server-side workspace extensions along with other APIs required by Che to manage the workspace.